अहम्

 act of becoming

-within the pre-existing hierarchies of languagehistory that establish a shared meaning and define a collective identity through a communal network of signifiers. shaped by a dominant narrative and institutions that sanction ways of thinking and ways of constituting knowledge that produce subjectivities and power relations through the structure and system of language intangible social relations and inalienable resources transformed as consumable commodity.
+within the pre-existing hierarchies of languagehistory that establish a shared meaning and define a collective identity through a communal network of signifiers. shaped by a dominant narrative and institutions that sanction ways of thinking and ways of constituting knowledge that produce subjectivities and power relations through the structure and system of language intangible social relations and resources transformed into consumable commodity.

 TM